Vikranth3140/gh-follow/README.md

-# Follower Frenzy
+# gh-follow

-Welcome to Follower Frenzy!
+Welcome to gh-follow!

 This Python script allows you to manage your GitHub followers and following list efficiently.
 You can follow/unfollow specific users, follow all followers of a target account, unfollow all followers of a target account, follow all users not following you back from a target account, and unfollow all users not following you back from a target account.